MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-licensing-and-user-interface.md

    - Select **Full - default** to run the installation interactively, displaying all of the user interface and messages.

-   - Select **Basic** to display the Welcome screen and prompts for the product key and Microsoft software license terms, if needed, and to display a progress bar and completion notice.
+   - Select **Basic** to display the Welcome screen and prompts for the product key and license terms, if needed, and to display a progress bar and completion notice.

    - Select **None** to run Setup quietly, displaying no user interface.